 Your provider can use this test to see how well your treatment is working.

 What other tests might I have along with this test?

 You may also need other blood tests.
-These include one to check your levels of amylase,
+These include 1 to check your levels of amylase,

 another digestive enzyme that rises if you have pancreatitis.